Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 "[I]n the aftermath (of her death), an even more intense level of chaos came to rule our household.
 I became a full-blown daily-drinking alcoholic by the time I was thirteen,” said Michael in his unpublished biography.

-This was an assertion shared by others: By neighbors and teachers, Michael was described as a violent boy who had trouble controlling his temper, while the Skakel household was filled with alcohol, drugs and sibling rivalries.
+This was an assertion shared by others: By neighbors and teachers, Michael was described as a violent boy who had trouble controlling his temper, while friends said the Skakel household was filled with alcohol, drugs and sibling rivalries.
 In his book “Murder in Greenwich: Who Killed Martha Moxley?,” author Mark Fuhrman contends Michael and his older brother Tommy Shakel fought often, and that their competition over the affection of their neighbor, 15-year-old Martha Moxley, was what resulted in her murder.

 Martha went missing the night of October 30, 1975, after leaving the house of Michael, also 15 at the time, and Tommy, 17.
 The following day, Martha was found beaten and stabbed to death in her backyard.
 In his memoir proposal, Michael promised there would be a chapter on the slaying, and he did confess that on the night of her murder, he was sexually attracted to Martha: "I wanted to kiss her.
 I wanted her to be my girlfriend, but I was going slow, being careful.”
 He also admitted to being under the influence of alcohol and marijuana that night.

 But Michael wasn’t charged with anything in the immediate aftermath of the murder; while he and his brother were interviewed by police, no one was arrested and the case lay dormant for decades.